Nothando13/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a read me file for shell redirections
+This is shell_redirections's read me file